Scholarship Model & Research Priorities

 The School of Nursing is committed to excellence in the endeavors of education, research, service, and practice in the promotion of human health.
 This nested circle encompasses the essential mission of the institution and the SON in the provision of interprofessional healthcare education, service, research, and practice.
 This circle, layered over the priority areas, provides part of the framework that addresses the identified priority areas, deemed essential for the promotion of human health in our region.

 The outermost nested circle provides the foundation from which all strategies to implement the Scholarship Model are grounded: institutional and SON Mission, Core Values, Vision, and Strategic Initiatives.
 The Mission links leadership in education, practice, service, and research; while the Vision strives to achieve national and international eminence in these same areas.
 The SON Core Values underlie and frame all of the work in education, practice, service, and research.
-The SON Core Values articulate the caring, professionalism, respect, integrity, diversity, and excellence exhibited by the faculty, students, and staff of the SON.
+The SON Core Values articulate the stewardship, organizational citizenship, nursing innovation, caring, professionalism, respect, integrity, diversity, and excellence exhibited by the faculty, students, and staff of the SON.
 The Strategic Initiatives organize and define specific activities that support the Mission and Vision, and help achieve the priority areas in the promotion of human health.

 We believe this model will forge unique initiatives foundational to the development of novel teaching, practice, service, and research endeavors that meet the health care needs of our community.
 As such, they will shape the future of nursing care and distinguish the faculty and graduates of the LSU Health New Orleans School of Nursing as local, national, and international leaders in nursing education, practice, service, and research.